 The first step in any process improvement initiative is to define the problem or business opportunity.
-This step is often completed far too quickly and in some cases defines a solution without really addressing the real issue.
+However, companies often complete this step far too quickly.
+In some cases, businesses try to find a rush to solution without really addressing the real issue.

 Paul was a recent case in point.
-Paul has just commenced a project-based process improvement programme.
+Paul had just commenced a project-based process improvement programme.
 He works in an assembly area on a mezzanine floor in a manufacturing company.